 - Ensuring the product backlog is understood by all the developers and there aren’t any ambiguities

-- Regularly communicating with the scrum team members, the scrum master, and other stakeholders
+- Regularly communicating with the scrum team members, the scrum master, development teams, and other stakeholders

 - Arrange, manage, and provide resources (of all types) for the project and product development

 - Stakeholder management involves keeping all the stakeholders on board.
 It involves tasks like inviting stakeholders to sprint review, discussing and communicating targets and goals, sharing user stories, and making information easy to understand for the stakeholders.